 Counselors can help students understand the transfer process and the steps required to transition successfully.
 Students can receive guidance in understanding articulation agreements and course equivalencies, deciding which transfer courses to take at Mayland, and deciding which transfer college is best for them.
 Students can research any college in the nation and gain assistance in applying to colleges.

 Supportive counseling is available for students experiencing personal problems that impact their ability to succeed in college.
 Referrals to outside agencies can be made for more significant mental health concerns.
 Personal and academic coaching is available for students who need help in areas such as time management, motivation, study skills, self management, stress reduction and test anxiety.

 Students with documented disabilities may receive accommodations to facilitate learning, in accordance with the Americans with Disabilities Act.
-Students should first contact Counseling and Disability Services (or S.O.A.R.
-Program) and provide documentation of the disability so that appropriate accommodations may be determined.
+Students should first contact Counseling and Disability Services and provide documentation of the disability so that appropriate accommodations may be determined.
 More extensive accommodations require six (6) weeks notification prior to registration.

 Distance Education Students

 If you are a distance education student seeking services through Counseling and Disabilty Services, please use the resources on this page or contact the counselor at the email or phone number listed above.